Anxious Pelvis Clinic is a treatment space for pelvic healing in Denver, Colorado

 Trauma Informed Care —

 It can be vulnerable work.
 When working directly with this area, I believe there is a responsibility as a provider to ensure increased safety, comfortability, and consent in my treatments.
 This not only allows you to feel safer as a patient, but it also allows for more success in easing your symptoms.
+Sometimes symptoms can be a direct result of this trauma, lack of consent, and/or lack of safety.
+Therefore, it is crucial to have a specialized lens in this element of the body for more effective therapy.

 Sexual Health Training —